Death is inevitable and each individual is responsible for their own salvation

 (Qur’an 39:53)

-If you are not yet a Muslim, ask yourself: What is holding you back from embracing Islam?
+If you are not a Muslim yet, ask yourself: What is holding you back from embracing Islam?
 Reflect on the undeniable evidence you’ve encountered on this website, and consider whether you can find a valid reason or excuse.

 Additionally, you’ve read how the Qur’an describes the development of the embryo, the orbits of planets, the non-constant nature of time (the relativity of time), how iron was sent down from outer space, and how two seas—one fresh and one salty—do not mix, among other wonders.

 You also read about the renowned French scientist and scholar Dr. Maurice Bucaille, who was an atheist before discovering Islam and converting.
-He argued in his book “The Bible, the Qur’an, and Science” that the Qur’an aligns with established scientific facts.
-He also claimed that, in Islam, science and religion have always been closely intertwined.
+How he argued in his book “The Bible, the Qur’an, and Science” that the Qur’an aligns with established scientific facts.
+How he also claimed that, in Islam, science and religion have always been closely intertwined.

 By now, I hope you’re ready to accept Islam.
-If you still have any hesitation, remember: by becoming a Muslim, you are NOT changing; you are simply adjusting!
+If you still have any hesitation, remember that life after death is for ETERNITY!

 To become Muslim, you do not need to take a course or obtain a certificate.
 While many converts choose to declare their faith in a mosque or in the presence of others, witnesses are not necessary.
 However, it is recommended to have at least one witness, if possible, so that someone is aware of your decision to embrace Islam.